CommodoreBeard/learn-git/README.md

 # learn-git
-playground for teaching git and github basics
+playground for teaching git and github basics.
+This will be a two part session.

 ## Topics